 If you need more than one 8K input, you will either need to buy an 8K HDMI switch – or connect your devices directly to your TV.

-All the current HDR technologies will work without issue, with support for HDR10, HDR10+, HLG and Dolby Vision images – plus 4:4:4 Pure Color and BT.2020 pass-through.
+All the current HDR technologies will work without issue, supporting HDR10, HDR10+, HLG and Dolby Vision images – plus 4:4:4 Pure Color and BT.2020 pass-through.

 The HDMI ports also have the latest version of HDCP – 2.3.